himanshu3103/himanshu3103/README.md

 # Hi there I am Himanshu Shekar! 👋
 # Welcome to my GitHub Profile
 ## About Me 📖
 I'm a passionate developer who loves to explore new technologies and build exciting projects.
-My primary focus is on [web development](https://example.com) and [machine learning](https://example.com).
+My primary focus is on machine learning and algorithms.
 I enjoy creating innovative solutions and collaborating with others to tackle challenging problems.

 ## Skills 🚀
 - **Programming Languages**: Python, C++, Java